DavidSouther/software_craftsmanship/03_objects/02_rugs/01_python.md

     def __init__(self, size = 0, has_fringe = False):
         self.size = size
         self.has_fringe = has_fringe

+    # The old cost function, it doesn't change

     def get_values(self):
         wants_fringe = input("Should this rug have fringe (y/N)? ")